 The first meditation we practiced at White Tantra in London last weekend was 31 minutes of chanting the Adi Mantra – Ong Namo Guru Dev Namo – sitting in easy pose with eyes closed and hands in prayer mudra.
 It was an extended version of how we open the space for our everyday kundalini yoga practice, and it was GLORIOUS!

 The Adi Mantra is such a special gem.
 ‘Adi’ means ‘primal’ or ‘first’, and this mantra tunes us in to the wisdom of all those who have practised before us; our teachers, our teachers’ teachers and the consciousness that holds them all.
-It connects us with what Yogi Bhajan called the fourth ether – the realm of enlightened Buddha/ Christ/ Guru Nanak consciousness.
+It connects us with the realm of Buddha/ Christ/ Guru Nanak consciousness.
 It links the finite ‘me’ with infinity.

 So imagine what chanting this mantra every day, just three times, can do!
 Day by day, accumulatively, it opens our receptivity, it nourishes our intuition, it offers us a moment’s respite from the endless dialogue of the lower minds.
 It allows us to relax into our infinite self.
 What a beautiful thing!